-This amount should show the current market value of the net long option contracts with other licensed futures brokers.
+This amount should show the current market value of the net long option contracts with other Clearing Participants.
 The current market value of the net short option contracts should be included as a liability on LINE 21 of this statement.